strike65/SwiftyBoost/Sources/SwiftyBoost/Documentation.docc/DistributionsQuickstart.md

 ## Implementation model

-Distribution types call stable C functions that operate on an internal opaque handle to a Boost distribution object.
-Each instance creates its backend once; all evaluations reuse the same backend for performance and numerical policy consistency.
+Typed distribution wrappers (Gamma, Student’s t, Fisher’s F, Arcsine) delegate to ``Distribution/Dynamic``, a unified runtime vtable backed by Boost.Math via the C bridge.
+Each instance constructs its Boost backend once through the dynamic factory and reuses it for all evaluations to ensure performance and consistent numerical policies.

 ## Error handling